Resonant Spin Hall Effect of Light in Random Photonic Arrays: Introduction

 A main obstacle to the detection of the SHE in a transversally disordered medium of thickness $L$, however, is the exponential attenuation of the coherent mode as $\exp(-L/\ell_\text{scat})$, where $\ell_\text{scat}$ is the scattering mean free path along the axis perpendicular to the disordered plane.
 Indeed, without special care the SHE appears at a characteristic scale $\ell_\text{S}\sim \ell_\text{scat}/\sin^2\theta\gg \ell_\text{scat}$ where the coherent mode is no longer easily detectable.
 In \cite{Carlini2022}, it was shown that $\ell_\text{S}$ could be reduced to a few mean free paths via a fine-tuning of the disorder correlation length.
 This strategy, however, may be inconvenient in practice as the disorder correlation is not necessarily controllable in structured materials.
-In this paper, we provide a decisive solution to this problem, by considering the propagation of light in transversally disordered photonic arrays made of \emph{resonant} dielectric tubes.
-In such a system, we first show that tuning the light frequency in the vicinity of the lowest transverse-magnetic (TM) Mie resonance leads to a strong decrease of the spin Hall mean free path $\ell_\text{S}$ to a value much \emph{smaller} than $\ell_\text{scat}$.
+In this paper, we provide a decisive solution to this problem, by showing evidence of a SHE of light occuring at a scale smaller than the mean free path in transversally disordered photonic arrays exhibiting Mie resonances.
+Mie resonances correspond to strong enhancements in the scattering cross section of a single scatterer at specific frequencies.
+In ordered materials, they have been especially studied in relation with the band structure of photonic crystals \cite{Pendry1997, Shi2007}, or in the context of dielectric metamaterials \cite{Liu2019, Pendry2002, Lippens2009}.
+In disordered media, Mie resonances are also a precious tool to enhance scattering and wave-localization phenomena \cite{Lagendijk96}.
+In the present work, we first show that tuning the optical frequency in the vicinity of the lowest transverse-magnetic (TM) Mie resonance of a transversally disordered array leads to a strong decrease of the spin Hall mean free path $\ell_\text{S}$ to a value much smaller than $\ell_\text{scat}$.
 In combination with a weak-measurement scheme, this gives rise to a giant SHE of the coherent mode, visible in optically-thin media ($L\sim \ell_\text{scat}$).
 Second, we provide a \emph{temporal} description of the SHE following the abrupt extinction of the beam impinging on the photonic array.
 This protocol is known to generate a coherent flash of light, associated with the long dwell time of the resonant scatterers \cite{Chalony2011, Kwong2014, Kwong2015}.
 By again operating in the close vicinity of the TM resonance, we find that the coherent flash acquires a long-lived temporal tail, while a time-dependent SHE emerges over a much shorter time scale.
 This complementary setup thus offers the possibility to measure a sizeable SHE of light in optical-thick random media ($L\gg \ell_\text{scat}$) as well.